heathkit/ludum35/README.md

 ## Overview

 You play phase change man!
-Through the power of super science, he can take the form of water, a cloud, or a rock.
+Through the power of super science, he can take the form of water, steam, or ice.
 He'll need these extraordinary abilities, because sadly he cannot jump or fall very far.

 You can't hold a given form indefinately.
 Holding a form depletes energy, which needs to